ahbin2016/singtel_codility_exam/README.md

  - How is the rooster related to the chicken? `A Rooster is a kind of Chicken`
  - Can you think of other ways to model a rooster without using inheritance? `Rooster can be an Animal or a Bird and implements all related behaviour of Rooster`

+4.Can you model a parrot?
+We are specifically interested in three parrots, one that lived in a house with dogs one in a house with cats, the other lived on a farm next to the rooster.
+ - A parrot living with dogs says: “Woof, woof” `Implemented using a Sound Helper Class`
+ - A parrot living with cats says: “Meow” `Implemented using a Sound Helper Class`
+ - A parrot living near the rooster says: “Cock-a-doodle-doo” `Implemented using a Sound Helper Class`
+ - How do you keep the parrot maintainable?
+What if we need another parrot lives near a Duck?
+Or near a phone that rings frequently? `Implemented using a Sound Helper Class`